txt/aa24/docs/syllabus.md

 For big project , students will lose 1 mark per day for late submissions (weekend = 1 day).

+## Policies

+### Expectations for learner participation and interaction

+Course activities will require you to interact with other students in the course.
+For masters students, some evidence must be generated that you are actively engaged with your class peers.
+Specifically:

+- The project repo MUST have a branch called "MAIN".
+Groups will be assessed via their commit history (seen under "Insights") in MAIN.
+    Projects were all group members are not active doing commits will lose marks (or the offending student will be expelled from that group).
+- Groups need to maintain an active discussion in the channel within the subject's Discord channel.
+    Projects were all group members are not active in discussions  will either lose marks (or the offending student will be expelled from that group).

 ### Attendance